noscripter/vscode-ios-web-debug/README.md

 ## Getting Started

+Before you use the debugger you need to make sure you have the [latest version of iTunes](http://www.apple.com/itunes/download/) installed, as we need a few libraries provided by iTunes to talk to the iOS devices.

 #### Windows
 Nothing/ to do as there is a proxy included with the extension from the `vs-libimobile` npm package